zhm86/ogg-winmm/README.md

 # ogg-winmm CD Audio Emulator

-This project (originally by Hifi) uses .ogg music files on the disk to emulate CD tracks, replacing the need ot have a CD in the drive to play music in certain games.
+This project (originally by Hifi) uses .ogg music files on the disk to emulate CD tracks, replacing the need otohave a CD in the drive to play music in certain games.
 Good Old Games uses a modified version for several of their games.